-Residential Elevators of Crawfordville, Fla., is recalling about 3,700 elevators.
+Residential Elevators of Crawfordville, Fla., is recalling about 5,250 traction elevators.

-The elevator cab can rise unexpectedly to the top of the elevator shaft and stop abruptly, posing an impact hazard to those in the elevator cab.
+The elevator cab can rise unexpectedly to the top of the elevator shaft and abruptly stop, posing an impact hazard to any occupants.

-The firm has received four reports of the elevator cab rising unexpectedly to the top of the shaft.
+The firm has confirmed six reports of a failure in the motor gearbox assembly.
 No injuries have been reported.

-“Residential Elevators” is printed on a label on the operating panel inside the elevator cab.
+“Residential Elevators” is printed on the light in the operating panel inside the elevator cab.

 What to do

-Consumers should immediately stop using the recalled elevators and contact Residential Elevators to schedule a free inspection and, where a replacement part is needed, a free repair.
-Elevators that have been inspected by the company since May 2017 do not require a new inspection.
+Consumers should immediately stop using the recalled elevators and contact Residential Elevators to schedule a free repair.

-Residential Elevators is able to determine whether a residential elevator is included in the recall by the consumer’s street address.
+Residential Elevators is able to determine whether a residential elevator is included in this recall by the consumer’s street address.
 Residential Elevators is contacting all known purchasers with affected elevators to schedule a free repair.

-Consumers may contact Residential Elevators toll-free at 877-943-4734 from 8 a.m. to 5 p.m.
-(ET) Monday through Friday, by email at email@example.com, or online at www.residentialelevators.com and click on “Recall Information” at the bottom of the page for more information.
+Consumers may contact Residential Elevators toll-free at (877) 943-4734 from 8 a.m. to 5 p.m.
+(ET) Monday through Friday, by email at firstname.lastname@example.org, or online at www.residentialelevators.com for more information.